Allergy-friendly no bake cookies?!? No kidding!

-When you make these, you’ll notice the first step is making “coconut butter” out of shredded coconut and coconut oil.
+The first step in this recipe is making “coconut butter” out of shredded coconut and coconut oil.
 This alone is pretty cool.
 Because you’ve probably run into recipes (like my coconut cream frosting) calling for coconut butter and you plumb don’t have any.

-Finally, the verdict.
-Delicious!
+Finally, the verdict: Delicious!
 We love them and will make them often.
 Thanks, Diana!

-- Makes 15 cookies.
+Makes 15 cookies.

-- Bring to room temperature before serving.
+- Finally, bring to room temperature before serving.

 - If you’d like to make these extra special, omit the final coating of shredded coconut in step 4 above.